mateus-vicente/100upet-hugo-pages/content/post/2017-09-05-first-release.md

 draft: false
 ---

-we are happy to announce the first stable and full-featured **{{% allpix %}} version 1.0**.
+We are happy to announce the first stable and full-featured **{{% allpix %}} version 1.0**.
 It is available from the [repository](https://gitlab.cern.ch/allpix-squared/allpix-squared/) as of now.
 The software is released under the MIT license, thus you are free to use it in whatever way you like.
 <!--more-->
 Please go ahead, test the framework, implement your own simulations and report back your experience.